Facilitator-Cards/facilitator-cards/content/blog/the-facilitator-cards-gift-guide-for-tech-software.md

 +++
 It's officially giving and gifting season!
 For our fellow facilitators, we wanted to put together & share a few of our favorite technology/software things.
 These are awesome items or subscriptions to gift a fellow facilitator (or hey, add them to your wishlist!).

-We kept this list to only feature things we actually use and love, and we included a round-up of Black Friday/Cyber Monday deals if we have that info!
+We kept this list to only feature things we actually use and love.
+We're also rounding up any Black Friday deals & discounts on these products over on our Twitter, so [check the thread](https://twitter.com/FacilitatorCard/status/1463877050721263622) to see what you can save on!

 So without further ado, let’s get into it.